4 highlights from this year’s EphMRA conference in Switzerland

 Not often do you find yourself inside of a historic site, let alone a 19th century church, for a professional work event.
 But that’s exactly where Anna and other EphMRA attendees found themselves for one of the evening events.
 The beautiful Gothic-style church building, located in the center of Basel, opened its doors to participants, who had a chance to network inside a truly historic piece of Swiss architecture.
 Here are a few videos from that night:

 One of the most rewarding things about going to EphMRA ever year is reconnecting with our clients.
 We’re proud to work with them and be able to build strong relationships with the people and organizations we collaborate with.
 Also, it provides us an opportunity to make news connections and learn from others.

 4. Learning about new industry trends

 And last, but certainly not least: EphMRA is a place where we learn about healthcare research trends from a global perspective.
 Anna enjoyed the great variety of papers presented during the conference.
-It’s encouraging to discover new trends in healthcare research, particularly how patient voice is becoming an increasingly impactful part of what we do.
-Here were some of the examples of papers presented:
+It’s encouraging to discover new trends in healthcare research, particularly how the voice of the patient is becoming an increasingly impactful part of what we do.
+Here are some of the examples of papers presented: